farshed/farshed.github.io/src/content/blog/perception-is-hallucination-in-latent-space.md

 Vision is just one example.
 The mammalian brain’s entire approach to information processing is based on filtering, compressing, and pattern-matching.

-- Memory isn’t a perfect record.
-It's not a markdown document with text and images and sound.
+- Memory's not like a markdown document with details and images and sound.
 Instead, it’s a generative model that reconstructs past experiences from stored features.
 - The auditory cortex detects spectrotemporal patterns (like the harmonic structure of speech) instead of processing raw sound waveforms.
 - Even language comprehension is hierarchical: Words form phrases, phrases form sentences, and meaning emerges at higher levels.